Does Kratom Interact With Diazepam (Valium)?

 - Anxiety/depression-related disorders: diazepam has potent anxiolytic properties and is often prescribed to treat these conditions.

 - Muscle-relaxing properties: benzodiazepines cannot treat pain.
-However, diazepam can treat pain stemming from muscle spasms and other conditions through muscle-relaxing properties.
+However, diazepam can treat pain stemming from muscle spasms and other conditions through its muscle-relaxing properties.

 Prescribing physicians have also found plenty of “off-label” uses for diazepam.

 It is important to note that long-term studies of diazepam use are lacking.
 Individuals with a diazepam prescription should periodically reassess their diazepam treatment.